edean11/terminal-color-capture/README.md

 # Terminal Color Capture
 ========================
-Create and View SQLite Tables in Bash Terminal
+Create and Automate Color Schemes for the Terminal

 Project Vision
 --------------